2 Mar 2026

 A dedicated beginner surf retreat removes every one of those barriers.

+You learn faster in a supportive group.
 When you're surrounded by other women at exactly the same stage as you, the shame dissolves.
 You cheer each other on.
 You laugh at the wipeouts together.
 You celebrate every small win with people who get it.

+No experience is the starting point, not a setback.
 Every woman who has ever walked away from a Club Shakas retreat stood in the same place you are now: excited, nervous, and completely new to the ocean.
 "No experience needed" isn't just a tagline — it's a philosophy.

-The retreat is structured to meet you exactly where you are.
+Immersive learning accelerates progress.
 Rather than a single beginner surf lesson squeezed into a holiday, you're surfing every day in an environment designed to maximise your improvement.
 By day three, most guests have caught their first wave.
 By day five, many are riding green waves unassisted.

 What Makes a Women's Surf Retreat Different From a Mixed Surf Camp?